djeada/Linux-Notes/notes/finding_files.md

 updatedb
 ```

-<h2>Which</h2>
+### Which
-If you can run a program or system utility by typing its name in the terminal, you can use <i>which</i> to determine where it is located on the disk.
+If you can run a program or system utility by typing its name in the terminal, you can use <code>which</code> to determine where it is located on the disk.

-Have you ever wondered where executables for common tools like <i>cat</i>, <i>sed</i>, and so on come from?
+Have you ever wondered where executables for common tools like <code>cat</code>, <code>sed</code>, and so on come from?
 The system will generally look through the places specified in your "path."

 To view the PATH environmental variable, use: